Food Bank of Northeast Georgia receives large donation of fresh eggs

+“At Cal-Maine Foods, it is very important to us to give back to our community,” said Jeff Hull, Cal-Maine general manager.
+“We are proud to partner with the Food Bank of Northeast Georgia and we know through these donations we can make a difference in the fight against hunger.”

+“We are thrilled to receive this generous donation of fresh, nutritious eggs from our friends at Cal-Maine Foods,” said Chuck Toney, Executive Director of the Food Bank of Northeast Georgia.
+“Our agencies and the people they serve love fresh food, and we love to provide it.
+In fact, almost half of the food we distributed last year was fresh or frozen produce, meat or dairy.
+Our vision is ‘Creating a community where no neighbor experiences hunger’, and these eggs will help make that vision a reality.
+We are grateful to Cal-Maine for this significant donation.”

 The Food Bank of Northeast Georgia supplies food to a network of some 230 partner agencies throughout its 14-county service area.
-Food is also distributed at mobile food pantries using a drive-through process to protect the health and safety of staff, volunteers and recipients.
+Food is also distributed at mobile food pantries using a drive-through process that protects the health and safety of staff, volunteers and recipients.

 In addition to the Food Bank of Northeast Georgia, Cal-Maine also donated eggs to several other food banks and pantries in Georgia.
 In total, the company donated more than 1 million eggs.